liamtimms/kuramoto-neurons/README.md

 ./release/kuramoto_rust -h
 ```

 and the `kuramoto_rust` binary can then be copied anywhere on your system.
-Documentation isn't fully complete currently but is available under `target/doc/kuramoto_rust` and built with `cargo doc`.
+Documentation isn't fully complete currently but is available under `target/doc/kuramoto_rust` when built with `cargo doc`.

 ## Python

 This folder contains some simple python scripts for plotting and animating the resulting data files from the rust program.
+It has preliminary examples for the 1D and 2D cases.